 Choose the menu Authentication > Authentication Settings > Web Authentication to load the following page.
+Please make sure that the Authentication Type is configured as Onekey Online.

 Figure 4-1 Configuring the Web Authentication

 Follow these steps to configure Onekey Online Authentication: